NethermindEth/docs/docs/fundamentals/pruning.md

 This is the recommended approach as it ensures that pruning is executed on time.
 :::

 This mode triggers full pruning when the storage space reaches the specified minimum.
-To enable this mode, use the following options: `--Pruning.Mode Hybrid --Pruning.FullPruningTrigger VolumeFreeSpace --Pruning.FullPruningThresholdMb 256000`, where the value of `Pruning.FullPruningThresholdMb` should be set based on your requirements.
-However, it should not be set below the default value of `256000`.
+To enable this mode, set the `Pruning.Mode` to `Hybrid`, `Pruning.FullPruningTrigger` to `VolumeFreeSpace`, and `Pruning.FullPruningThresholdMb` to `256000` or a higher value if needed.

 The above configuration triggers full pruning whenever free disk space drops to 256,000 MB (250 GB) or below.
 This ensures that pruning is invoked as infrequently as possible while also ensuring that sufficient free storage is always available to trigger it.